 Mortality data can prove very useful in your research.
 For instance, for several years I suspected that a man found in the Massachusetts census records was my great-great-grandfather.
 I hadn’t found proof, but the circumstantial evidence was almost overwhelming: he had the correct name, lived in the same area that my later, proven ancestors lived, had the correct number of children as mentioned in a family history book, and more.
 In fact, I really wanted to prove my descent from this Revolutionary War soldier who spent the winter at Valley Forge in the Continental Army under the command of George Washington.
 (Most Revolutionary soldiers served in the militia, not in the Continental Army.)
 I searched hard for the proof.

 The Revolutionary War veteran was found in every U.S. census from 1790 through 1840, all the years that only listed the Head of Household.
 He was there every year, living in the same town, living with numerous children in the early 1800s and then, as the years went by, with fewer and fewer children.
 While he was listed from 1790 through 1840, he was missing in the 1850 and later census records.
 Unfortunately, the 1850 census was the first U.S. census to list all household members.
 For several years, I went looking elsewhere for information about him.

 The 1850 Mortality Schedule proved beyond a shadow of a doubt that this man was NOT my ancestor.
 The place of birth was not what I had expected.
-Armed with the date of death, I was then able to find an obituary in an 1849 newspaper for this man that documented his war record and listed the family members who survived him.
+Armed with the date of death, I was then able to find an obituary elsewhere for this man that documented his Revolutionary War record and listed the family members who survived him.
 This was definitely not my man.

 Was this a success story?
 I would say, “Yes.”
 Disproving information is as valuable as or sometimes even more valuable than proving it.
 If nothing else, disproving the theory freed my research efforts to look elsewhere.
 I was no longer “barking up the wrong tree.”